randomologist/StonehillHackathon/README.md

 # StonehillHackathon
-Solution to inaccesibility of quality education
+Solution to inaccesibility of quality education.
+This website includes a map of egypt and schools within the country.